influxdata/docs-v2/content/kapacitor/v1.6/administration/auth/influxdb-enterprise-auth.md

 6. Kapacitor caches the user details.
 7.  **If the user has the correct privileges**, Kapacitor completes the request.
-    **If the user does not have the correct privileges**, Kapacitor aborts the transaction and returns 403 error like the following:
+    **If the user does not have the correct privileges**, Kapacitor aborts the transaction and returns a 403 error with response body:

     ```sh
     {"error":"user <USER> does not have \"read\" privilege for API endpoint \"/kapacitor/v1/tasks\""}